Skip to main content

 • “An essential game for lovers of the genre and a good entry point for those who want to venture into a dark and oppressive world for the first time, with a very well-crafted story and lore that, together with its complete dubbing in Spanish and English, makes you not want to miss anything that is happening.”

-• “However, on another note, sometimes it's hard to find the puzzles themselves to progress the story, and I've found it to be a little frustrating at points.”
+• “Sometimes it's hard to find the puzzles themselves to progress the story, which can be frustrating at points.”

 • “Had she been a secondary character, this would be an insignificant problem, but the story relied heavily on this psychological internal conflict, and it's a pity it wasn't executed better.”

-• “The story is complex; there are a lot of details, and it may get confusing if you don't pay attention to the notes or audio recordings.”
+• “The story is complex with a lot of details; it may get confusing if you don't pay attention to the notes or audio recordings.”

 • graphics